damienmckenna/metatag/README.txt

   Exclude Node Title does - it removes the node title from display.
-* When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g. the person who authored a page.
+* When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g., the person who authored a page.
 * If images being displayed in image tags need to be resized to fit a specific requirements, use the Imagecache Token module to customize the value.
-* Certain browser plugins, e.g. on Chrome, can cause the page title so be displayed with additional doublequotes, e.g. instead of:
+* Certain browser plugins, e.g., on Chrome, can cause the page title to be displayed with additional double quotes, e.g., instead of:
     <title>The page title | My cool site</title>
   it will show:
     <title>"The page title | My cool site"</title>